HIF-3111 Manufacturing Monsters: Othering Through Constructing Evil - 10 ECTS

 In order to be able to participate in the exam the students are required to supplement the course curriculum with around 350 pages of extra literature.

-The final exam will consist of 12-15 standardized, typewritten pages (25,000-30,000 signs excl. space, 1.5 - TNR-12).
+The final exam is a termpaper, 12-15 standardized, typewritten pages (25,000-30,000 signs excl. space, 1.5 - TNR-12).
 The work outcomes of Work requirement I and Work requirement II can function as suitable groundwork for the paper.
 The seminar will offer two supervision hours.
 Work requirement I and II will be evaluated in terms of pass/fail.
 The final exam will be graded by using a A-F scheme, whereby F means fail.

 If a student fail the course, (s)he will be given the possibility to take a re-sit examination.
 The deadline to register for a re-sit examination is January 15th for the autumn semester and August 15th for the spring semester.